Preventing violence and radicalisation in the prison system

-Title: Prevention of violence and radicalisation in the Tunisian penitentiary system
+Title: Prevention of Violence and Radicalisation in the Prison System in Tunisia

-Violence in prisons is reduced, and radicalisation of prisoners in Tunisian prisons and after their release from prison diminished.
-This will enable the Tunisian Government to better contain violent extremism.
+Violence in prisons is reduced, fewer inmates are radicalised in prison and after their release, and the Tunisian Government can better contain violent extremism.

 The project operates in three fields of activity:

-- Vocational training and reintegration: The project supports technical and vocational education and training for both prisoners and prison staff.
-The professional and social reintegration of prisoners after their release serves to prevent social isolation and any return to criminal activity as well as reducing radicalisation.
+- Vocational training and reintegration: The professional and social reintegration of prisoners after their release serves to prevent social isolation and any return to criminal activity as well as reducing radicalisation.

-- Psychosocial support and socio-cultural activities: Inmates in prisons and juvenile detention centres often lack recreational opportunities and appropriate psychological counselling.
-The project thus supports the extension and improvement of cultural and social services as well as psychological support services for inmates.
+- Psychosocial support and socio-cultural activities: The project fosters a broader range of cultural and social services as well as psychological support services for inmates.
 Better conditions in prisons will lessen the prisoners’ everyday frustrations, which are a major source of violence in the detention centres.